Für Elise: Popularity

 "Für Elise" is widely recognized.
 It is of intermediate difficulty, graded at a level 7 out of 10 by The Royal Conservatory of Music.
 Many children's toys incorporate the tune.
 In Taiwan, it is one of two melodies played on garbage trucks to alert residents of their presence; the other is Maiden's Prayer.
+In Sri Lanka the melody is used to announce the presence of tuk tuks from which bread is sold.

-"Für Elise" has become a standard ringtone, and nearly every ringtone website features at least one version.
+In the early 2000s, "Für Elise" had become a standard ringtone, and nearly every ringtone website featured at least one version.

 Mina Yang suggests that the melody is popular because the first eight bars can so easily be adapted into a limited "sonic palette", making the melody well-suited to ringtones and music boxes.
 Moreover, the first eight bars have some interesting structural properties:The opening chromatic trill allows immediate identification of the work.
 The first four antecedent bars are answered neatly by the next four consequent bars, and then the whole eight bars can be looped and repeated ad infinitum.

-Piano demos

-"Für Elise" is on the piano playlist on Yamaha's YDP-101 digital piano model, featuring 50 piano tracks.
-It is track #12 on the YDP-101 model.
-On the YDP-101S model, it is track #1.
-It is also one of the demo tracks on the Casio Privia PX-110 digital piano, where it is listed as track #24 of 59.